Alfresco/docs-alfresco/search-enterprise/latest/config/transactional.md

 * `EVENTUAL`
 * `TRANSACTIONAL`

-The `solr.query.cmis.queryConsistency` and `solr.query.fts.queryConsistency` properties can also be set per query on the `SearchParameters` and `QueryOptions` objects in the Java Public API.
+The `solr.query.cmis.queryConsistency` and `solr.query.fts.queryConsistency` properties can also be set per query on the `SearchParameters` and `QueryOptions` objects in the V1 REST API.

 ## Configuring search in Alfresco Share